Isaac-Tait/Fallfish-Tenkara/content/blog/yozukukawa-brief/index.md

 ---
 title: A Brief Exploration of the Lower Yozukukawa
-description: What could be better than skiing and fishing in one day?
+description: What could be better than skiing and fishing in one day???
 date: 2015-01-01T03:13:00+02:00
 tags: [Kanagawa Prefecture]
 ---